Asian stock markets mixed after Wall St decline

 Asian stock markets mixed after Wall St declineNew

-BEIJING (AP) — Asian stock markets have slipped after Wall Street was pulled lower by tech stock declines.
+BEIJING (AP) — Asian stock markets are mixed after Wall Street was pulled lower by tech stock declines.
 Tokyo and Hong Kong retreated while Shanghai and Seoul gained.
-Stocks closed broadly lower on Wall Street Monday, pulling major indexes below the latest record highs they reached last week.
-The S&P 500 fell 0.5% and the tech-heavy Nasdaq lost 1%.
-Small-company stocks did worse than the rest of the market.
-Technology stocks had some of the biggest pullbacks, but the losses were shared broadly by a mix of banks, energy companies and others that depend on spending by consumers.
-Treasury yields rose.
+Wall Street pulled back from record highs.
+The benchmark S&P 500 fell 0.5% and the tech-heavy Nasdaq lost 1%.
+Investors are looking ahead to U.S. earnings reports.
+Optimism has been boosted by higher profits, U.S. hiring and consumer confidence.
+Still, traders are uneasy about a rise in inflation and interest rates and renewed coronavirus infections that prompted some governments to reimpose anti-disease controls.